JoshRiang/FearJosh/README.md

 ## Overview

-**JOSHU DITAKUTI** is a psychological survival horror game where players explore a school that has been sealed off as an active crime scene.
+**FEAR JOSH** is a psychological survival horror game where players explore a school that has been sealed off as an active crime scene.
 The building hides a tragedy that occurred during graduation night — and something is still inside.

 Players must survive by managing limited resources, avoiding a relentless entity, and uncovering fragments of a buried truth.